electrumpayments/prepaidutility-service-interface/src/docs/devguide/hugo/site/content/transaction-flows.md

 The confirmation or reversal advice is a "must deliver" message and so needs to be repeatedly sent until receipt has been acknowledged from upstream.

-### Which messaging logic to implement?
+### Which messaging logic is supported?
-This specification supports both single and dual message pair transaction processing.
-In the case of PPE, however, providers typically do not support confirmation or reversal messages (i.e. they operate on a single message pair basis).
-The reason for this is that once a token has been issued, it cannot (in most cases, at least) be revoked, and the merchant becomes liable for its cost.
+Most PPE issuers do not support confirmation or reversal messages (i.e. they operate on a single message pair basis).
+The reason for this is that once a token has been issued, it usually can't be revoked, and the merchant becomes liable for its cost.
 This essentially renders a confirmation meaningless and a reversal not possible, as from the perspective of the token issuer the transaction is complete.
-Despite this, it is still possible for implementations of this service operate on dual-pair messaging and for the server to include business rules for the handling of confirmations or reversals in the case that an upstream provider does not support these.
+Despite this, it is still possible for a client implementation to employ dual-pair messaging and for the server to include business rules for the handling of confirmations or reversals in the case that an upstream provider does not support these.
+This is the preferred scenario, as it can account for upstream implementations of either protocol.
+Hence, this specification only supports dual-pair messaging.

-# Transaction sequence examples
+## Transaction sequence examples
 ### Meter lookup
 The [createMeterLookup](/specification/operations/#createmeterlookup) operation allows for information about a specific meter to be queried.
 The client posts a request with a [MeterLookupRequest](/specification/definitions/#meterlookuprequest) in the message body containing the relevant meter identifier.
 A successful response will contain in its body a [MeterLookupResponse](/specification/definitions/#meterlookupresponse) supplying the information registered against this meter.